ssrg-vt/Chum-src/README.md

 # Chum-src
-The Chum Project
-Formalizing x86-64 instruction set semantics
+The Chum Project on formalizing x86-64 instruction set semantics